-The Green Mountain Gravel Adventure, inspired by bikepacking legends Joe Cruz and Logan Watts, is arguably one of the best adventure routes in the Northeast.
-In six days, you pedal 250 challenging miles and climb nearly 22,000 feet.
-Though some miles entail riding on smooth asphalt, nearly 70% of the route is off-road — ranging from well-maintained gravel roadways, to barely unmaintained Class IV dirt lanes, to super fun single-track.
-You even come across a few gnarly stretches where you will surely need to dismount and push your steed.
+Our first Adventure trip, the Green Mountain Gravel Adventure, is arguably one of the best adventure routes in the northeast.
+It's based on a route created by Joe Cruz and Logan Watts from bikepacking.com, with some Discovery additions.
+You pedal 250 challenging miles and climb nearly 22,000 feet.
+Nearly 70% of the route is off-road — ranging from well-maintained gravel roadways, to barely maintained Class IV dirt lanes, to super fun single-track.
 If you appreciate the challenge of gritty off-road riding, then this route is for you!

-You start and end your trip in Burlington, a vibrant and forward-thinking college town.
-Along the route, you pass through quaint New England villages, rolling farmland, and forested trails.
-You see plenty of idyllic postcard-worthy scenes — including red barns, covered bridges, and colorful Holstein cattle.
-If you admire expansive views of green mountains and dips in pristine blue lakes, you are in for a treat!
-And if you like brews, you are in for a treat as well!
-As Vermont proudly holds the title of “Craft Beer Capital of the U.S.,” there will be a whopping seventeen opportunities along the route to relish in your favorite liquids.
-Bike responsibly!
+You start and end in Burlington, and pass through quaint New England villages, rolling farmland, and forested trails — including scenic red barns, covered bridges, and classic Holstein cattle.
+And if you like brews, you are in for a treat!
+As Vermont proudly holds the title of “Craft Beer Capital of the U.S.,” there will be a ton of opportunities along the route to relish your favorite liquids.

 (Note: The Vermont Brewers Festival, which is held at the Burlington Waterfront Park, runs from July 17-18, 2020.
 Plan your travels accordingly.)